What is our role in relation to your personal data?

 Voluntary information: We may also ask some further voluntary questions during your enquiry to help us create a holiday experience tailored to your personal requirements.
 For example, the destinations or themes you are most interested in, any special occasions such as your wedding anniversary, or your preferences regarding hotel room types.
 We may store this information to help provide a better service in future.

 Questionnaire feedback: We welcome all feedback on our holidays, and will process and store your responses in order to assess our tours, help us to improve them, and address any complaints or queries.
-We may also from time to time use a quote from your feedback in the form of an anonymous testimonial on our website or in one of our brochures, but it will not be published with any personal information and we will of course refrain from publishing your comments or remove them immediately if your ask us to do so.
+We may also from time to time use a quote from your feedback as a testimonial on our website or in one of our brochures, but we will of course refrain from publishing your comments or remove them immediately if you ask us to do so.